 Kuru > Korareru

-As you can see, these do not appear to follow the same rules as other passives, so you’ll need to break out your rote memorization for these two.
+As you can see, these don't appear to follow the same rules as other passives, so youโll need to break out your rote memorisation for these two.
 Suru works as a passive whether it is on its own or alongside another word.

 Benkyou suru > Benkyou sareru

 Remember that the best way to learn Japanese is to immerse yourself in the language as much as possible, preferably through stories!
-Watch some Japanese TV and see if you can spot each time anyone uses a passive conjugation.
-Or read Japanese books.
+Read Japanese books. and see if you can spot the Japanese passive form.

 Challenge yourself to talk about what happened to you during the day instead of reporting what you did.
 This way, you have the opportunity to practice passive verbs more often!